ellafranks/Mental-Health-Forum-Analysis/README.md

 * **'service', 'laws'**
 *Factual and possibly clinical*

+* When looking through the comments containing the coefficients associated with low scores, I often found patterns of downvoting where people offered ‘preachy’ advice and blanket solutions.

+* When looking through coefficients associated with higher scores, softer, more personal language was perceived as empathetic and less rigid.

 ## Analysis

 ***These findings were consistent with research done in a 2019 survey!***